Post 91 can’t keep up with Albert Lea - Austin Daily Herald

 Austin committed four errors in the loss, while AL didn’t commit any miscues.

-Post 91 will close its regular season out at Rochester Century Thursday night and it will likely host a District game at Marcusen Park on Monday night.
+Post 91 will close its regular season out at Rochester Century Thursday night and will likely host a District Tournament game at Marcusen Park on Monday night.

 “It will be important for us to get a playoff mentality and get everyone set up at Century,” Ciola said.
 “We’re looking forward to having the playoffs here at Marcusen Park.”